kojiishi/east_asian_spacing/README.md

 ### HarfBuzz

-This package uses the [HarfBuzz] shaping engine using the [uharfbuzz] package, which is a Cython bindings for the HarfBuzz.
+This package uses the [HarfBuzz] shaping engine using a Cython bindings [uharfbuzz].

-If you install or build [HarfBuzz] and want to use it instead, you can use the [hb-shape] command line tool by settting the `SHAPER` environment variable.
+If you install or build [HarfBuzz], you can use the [hb-shape] command line tool by settting the `SHAPER` environment variable.
 ```sh